 Fashion-conscious hipster haven 00 (zero zero) is a candlelit lounge club showcasing Brazil’s most talented electronic music DJs.
 Join in-the-know locals on Sunday nights for fusions of house and Brazilian ghetto baile funk music.

 00 (zero zero): 240 Avenida Padre Leonel Franca, Gávea

 An essential part of nightlife in Rio de Janeiro – every weekend from August to February the welcoming Mangueira samba school rehearses its spectacular carnival parade performance.
-Devoted followers, young and old, dance to the legion of costumed performers decked in the neighbourhood’s traditional green and pink colours.
+Devoted followers, young and old, dance to the legion of costumed performers decked in the neighborhood’s traditional green and pink colors.

 Mangueira Samba School: 1072 Rua Visconde de Niterói, Mangueira

 Cachaça (cane liquor), Brazil’s fiery national drink, is best tasted in Leblon’s bustling watering hole, Academia da Cachaça.
 Savour one of 300 brands or mix it with passion fruit and crushed ice for a thirst-quenching caipirinha cocktail on your way back to your Rio de Janeiro hotel.

 Academia da Cachaça: 26 Rua Conde Bernadotte, Leblon